 Q: What happens if my travel plans are affected?

-Clients arriving on or after the 01/05/21 will have the option to opt in to our Travel Restrictions Guarantee Scheme.
+A: The majority of villas are eligible for our Travel Restrictions Guarantee scheme and you will will have the option to opt in when booking.
 If you have opted out of the scheme and are unable to utilise your accommodation due to restrictions, you will need to contact your travel insurance provider to recover any losses incurred.

 Travellers are advised to read the FCDO travel advice for the country they are travelling to, which includes a link through to the National Travel Health Network and Centre (NaTHNaC) TravelHealthPro website that provides specific travel health advice for countries.
 The Foreign Office also has a specific page with more information on Coronavirus.